jonasbn/ebirah/README.md

 As mentioned `latest` can be considered _unstable_ or _experimental_.
 Development is kept in branches, but new experimental features might make into master for wider evaluation.

-Using the image [available from GitHub](https://github.com/jonasbn/ebirah/packages) instead of DockerHub:
+Using the image [available from GitHub](https://github.com/jonasbn/ebirah/packages) instead of DockerHub, do note this repository is in beta:

 ```bash
 $ docker pull ghcr.io/jonasbn/ebirah:0.6.0